Language Guide: PHP

 In the project you will find a commented CircleCI configuration file

 .circleci/config.yml.
-This file shows best practice for using CircleCI 2.0 with Python projects.
+This file shows best practice for using CircleCI 2.0 with PHP projects.

 Pre-built CircleCI Docker images